DWNB-TV: As MTV Philippines (2001–2006)

-As AksyonTV Channel 41
+As AksyonTV Channel 41 (2010–2019)

 In October 2010, UHF Channel 41 went back on-air and began its test broadcast as ABC Development Corporation (now TV5 Network, Inc.) took over the blocktime that will alternate TV5's programming and will feature news & public service information programs when mentioned new blocktimers took over the management of NBC stations; the call letters were also changed to DWNB-TV.
 By that day, UHF Channel 41 broadcast the feed of sister station 92.3 News FM (after the U92.3 FM (previously managed by All Youth Channels, Inc., which currently owns its cable channel, Nickelodeon Philippines (under MTV Networks Asia Pacific) signed off on the 30th day of the previous month) from 12nn to 8 pm daily, but this was temporarily ended by the first quarter of December.
 The next few months, UHF Channel 41 prepared for the first non-cable news, current affairs and information & sports channel on TV, AksyonTV, named after the flagship news program Aksyon.
 It was successfully launched on February 21, 2011, at exactly 4:00 in the morning, airing its first program Andar ng mga Balita hosted by Martin Andanar, which was actually a simulcast of the morning news program on News FM of the same title.
 The channel is also aired over Channel 29 (free-TV) on the areas of Cebu, Davao, Cagayan de Oro and Zamboanga, Channel 46 over Iloilo City, and on selected cable channels.
 It operates 24 hours a day except for Holy week where its classic programs are limited.
 On April 30, AksyonTV Channel 41 is also aired on SkyCable via channel 61, but it was moved to Channel 59 in July 2011.
 In July 2013, Aksyon TV Channel 41 limited its operations from 24 hours to the time mentioned above, together with the other networks such as BEAM Channel 31 (the former Jack City, which is now a cable and satellite only channel; and later defunct, when the channel was rebranded as CT), and 3ABN/Hope Channel Philippines 45; because due to rules and regulations for affiliated free-to-air TV stations assigned by National Telecommunications Commission that they've should not broadcast/operates 24/7 if they're not having any programs that they will be aired as well as an effect of cost-cutting measures by the management.

-As 5 Plus
+As 5 Plus (2019–2020)

-On November 30, 2018, The 5 Network announced that AksyonTV will relaunched as 5 Plus on January 13, 2019.
+On November 30, 2018, The 5 Network announced that AksyonTV would relaunch as 5 Plus on January 13, 2019.
 The network now airs "atypical sports" programming with additional coverage from ESPN5 and new sports-related contents which will target a younger, more adventurous audience or the millennials.
 With this move, selected Radyo5 simulcast programs will move to newly stand-alone channel, One PH at the satellite service, Cignal.

-As One Sports
+As One Sports (since 2020)

 On March 8, 2020, 5 Plus was renamed to One Sports as a terrestrial television channel, while the other counterpart of One Sports was re-branded to One Sports+.